mtacker/snowflake-demo/02_github_actions_setup.md

 Verify your secrets were added to the repository:
 <img src="./.images/gh_secrets.png" alt="Alt Text" style="width:50%; height:auto;">

-## Lastly, configure your Snowflake accounts to be able to connect to Github
+## Step 6: Lastly, configure your Snowflake accounts to be able to connect to Github
 - Using either VS Code or a Snowflake worksheet [run this code](03_build_snowflake_local_repo.sql) in each Snowflake account to build your local repository.

-## Github Actions can now deploy CI/CD changes to multiple Snowflake accounts!
+## You are now enabled to deploy CI/CD (DML/DDL) changes to multiple Snowflake accounts!
-- At this point, commits to your "DEV" branch should now apply changes to you "DEV" Snowflake account (QA/PRD etc)
+- Commits, say to your "DEV" branch, will now apply changes to you "DEV" Snowflake account (and QA/PRD etc)
-- Just ensure your branch names match what's in [main.yml](/.github/workflows/main.yml):
+- Ensure your branch names match what's in [main.yml](/.github/workflows/main.yml):
 <img src="./.images/main.yml.png" alt="Alt Text" style="width:50%; height:auto;">